Resolving the Hybrid vs. Native Apps Dilemma in 2023

 Get the latest industry news first.

-The fact that a hybrid can be uploaded to twice as many stores as a native app makes hybrids the winner in the criterion of accessibility.
+The fact that a hybrid can be uploaded to twice as many stores as a native app makes hybrids the clear winner in terms of accessibility.

 #3 Development